vxtan27/w64dbg/README.md

 ## Limitations

-Supports a maximum of 32 threads and 32 DLLs, sufficient for most debugging scenarios.
+Supports up to 32 threads and 32 DLLs, suitable for most debugging scenarios.

 ## Frequently Asked Questions